(Excerpts from the book "Cult of Freedom", vol II, chapter 2)

 Only an ethics objective to the degree of objective reality can resolve this paradox, an ethics that man cannot but choose.
 What is it?
-It is the ethics that man "chooses" himself, but at the same time with the others, and chooses not once and for all but constantly as long as it is required.
+It is the ethics that man chooses himself, but at the same time coordinated with the others, and chooses not once and for all but constantly as long as it is required.
 The objectivity of such ethics consists in the fact that it flows out of objective, although not directly observable, reality - the only possible line in human relations that ensures their overall freedom from each other, and which can only be found together.
-In other words, moral truth is not an individual matter - the contract cannot be avoided.
+In other words, moral truth is not an individual matter, the contract - both negotiations and agreement - cannot be avoided.
 But it must be followed by oneself, without any compulsion.
 Participation in the contract is both a free choice and a choice of freedom itself, because the only freedom available to man is to follow such ethics, whether good or bad, in order to remain free in the society of similarly free people, to have a permanent choice.
 This is "determinism" of the third type, human determinism.

 Any other morality is a form of violence.
 Bound by the contract, man is subject not to a force, but to his own personality, his "I", which can manifest itself only in this way, in agreement with others, in the collective and society.
 To obey a rule imposed by someone or to worship an absolute suggested by someone is external violence, to follow his own inner desire, impulse or aspiration is an expression of psychological, biological, physical and chemical processes.
 In other words, outside of the contract there is only "real" determinism, either external or internal.